Learning in Stackelberg Games with Non-myopic Agents: Framework

 We consider \emph{repeated} Stackelberg games, in which the same principal and agent play a sequence of Stackelberg games $((\mathcal{X}, \mathcal{Y}, u, v_t))_{t=1}^T$ over $T$ rounds, with both participants observing the outcome of each game before proceeding to the next round.
 Notice that the agent's payoff function $v$ may depend on the round $t$, possibly drawn from some distribution over possible payoff functions.
 Furthermore, we assume that the agent knows both the principal payoff function $u$ and the distribution over each future agent payoff function $v_t$, while the principal knows only $u$.
 When considering the principal learning in this context, we also assume that the agent knows the principal's learning algorithm and can thus compute its forward-looking utility (as we discuss further below).

-\paragraph{Discounting.} A common assumption in repeated games is that the agent discounts future payoffs; indeed, we assume that our agent acts with a discount factor of $\gamma$, for some $0 < \gamma<1$.
-Formally, suppose a sequence $((x_1, y_1), (x_2, y_2), \ldots, (x_T, y_T))$ of actions is played over the $T$ rounds.
-Then, the principal's total utility is $\sum_{t=1}^T u(x_t, y_t)$ and the agent's \emph{$\gamma$-discounted} utility is $\sum_{t=1}^T \gamma^t v_t(x_t, y_t)$.
-We make the behavioral assumption that the agent acts to maximize their $\gamma$-discounted utility and, consequently, may trade off present utility for future (discounted) payoffs.
+\paragraph{Discounting.} A common assumption in repeated games is that agents discount future payoffs; our agent acts with a discount factor of $\gamma$, for some $0 < \gamma<1$.
+Formally, for a sequence $((x_1, y_1), (x_2, y_2), \ldots, (x_T, y_T))$ of actions, the principal's total utility is $\sum_{t=1}^T u(x_t, y_t)$ and the agent's \emph{$\gamma$-discounted} utility is $\sum_{t=1}^T \gamma^t v_t(x_t, y_t)$.
+We make the behavioral assumption that the agent acts to maximize their expected $\gamma$-discounted utility and may thus trade off present utility for future (discounted) payoffs.
 A canonical motivation for this assumption is that the agent leaves the game with probability $\gamma$ at each round and is replaced by another agent from the same population.

 \paragraph{(Approximate) best responses.} To bound the loss in present utility compared to the (myopic) best response, we consider $\epsilon$-approximate best responses.
 Considering approximate best responses lets us move beyond myopic agents who always maximize present-round utility, as typically studied in Stackelberg games, to non-myopic agents whose actions take future payoffs into account.